 Travel insurance is no longer optional.
-After hundreds of thousands of travelers lost deposits, nonrefundable tickets and activities because of the recent outbreak, it’s more or less mandatory.
-But how do you buy travel insurance?
+After two years of travel disruptions that show no sign of ending any time soon, it’s more or less mandatory.
+So how do you buy travel insurance in this environment?
+Very carefully, say experts.

 2 types of travel insurance